notes

 Hooks system

-The Codex CLI supports a hooks mechanism that notifies external programs of lifecycle events. codex.el takes advantage of this by shipping a bin/codex-hook-wrapper shell script that calls emacsclient to relay events back to Emacs.
+The Codex CLI supports a hooks mechanism that notifies external programs of lifecycle events. codex.el takes advantage of this by shipping a bin/codex-hook-wrapper shell script that calls emacsclient to relay events back to the Emacs server that enabled codex-mode.

 When codex-enable-hooks is non-nil and codex-mode is activated, codex.el automatically:

-Each hook entry points to the codex-hook-wrapper script, which reads JSON from stdin and passes it to codex-handle-hook via emacsclient.
-Existing user-defined hooks in hooks.json are preserved; codex.el only appends its own entries if they are not already present.
+Each hook entry points to the codex-hook-wrapper script, which reads JSON from stdin into a private temporary file and asks emacsclient to pass that file to codex-handle-hook.
+Existing user-defined hooks in hooks.json are preserved; codex.el appends its own entries if they are absent and repairs them if their matcher, command, type, or timeout drifts.

 You can respond to these events by adding functions to codex-event-hook (Emacs hooks).